mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 image: "A3C_vs_A2C.png"
 ---

-> Deep neural networks are usually over-parametrized which leads to high computational cost and memory overhead at inference time.
+> Deep neural networks are usually over-parametrized.
+As a result, modern architectures need substantial memory storage and intensive computation at inference time.
+This is problematic in applications that need to run on small embedded systems or that need low-latency to make safety-critical decisions.
+There are two lines of research to tack this issue.
+One is to quantize the parameters using lower precision, thus encoding the network with fewer bits.
+The other line of research is to use pruning techniques which aim to remove redundant connections.
 In this post we are going to review some classical and recent pruning algorithms.

 <!--more-->